- Consult with your Boren campus representative about your on-campus deadline and requirements.

 - Language – The language of study should be appropriate for the study abroad country.

-- Note: If you are currently a student in The Language Flagship, or if you are planning to participate in the African Flagship Languages Initiative or South Asian Flagship Languages Initiative, you will be asked to identify yourself in the application
+Note: If you are currently a student in The Language Flagship, or if you are planning to participate in the African Flagship Languages Initiative, Indonesian Flagship Languages Initiative, or South Asian Flagship Languages Initiative, you will be asked to identify yourself in the application.

 - Study Abroad Program II – If you have an additional study abroad program, complete the information.
 This program must be in the same country/language as the first program and the two programs must be consecutive.